jemspar/rootstalk_summer2019/content/volume-v-issue-1/extraction-roots-energy-plains.md

 hundred miles further west.
 There are no Denbigh forests, no designed areas of seeds to fan out and protect the land against this new kind of industrialized havoc.

+{{% pullquote %}}Rooted knowing is not knowledge formally learned, but sensually experienced.
+It is the knowledge of how the dirt smells and feels and tastes after a rainstorm.
+It is the ability to find one’s way through the landscape of stories.{{% /pullquote %}}

 The Denbigh trees were and still are an illustration of the possibilities to make roots.
 Like plants, animals and people can become